 Maxwell Elementary School

-- Maxwell Elementary School's student population of 519 students has declined by 5% over five school years.
+Maxwell Elementary School's student population of 531 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-5|